Course - On Display: Process and Production - BK1166

 Course content

 The process of making artistic work public requires circumspect considerations and decisions as well as a thorough approach to communication.
 This includes developing an idea of an audience and a context in which to realise the artistic work, as well as contacting institutions and seeking a range of funding opportunities.
 The course facilitates a practical, dialogic and theoretical learning environment to become familiar with site-specific implications and to develop collaborative strategies for interacting in public space and to work independently with a proactive way of thinking and approach.
-This encompasses the development of public programs and the investigation of contemporary exhibitions from a curatorial and practical perspective.
-With the aim of critically reflecting on the role of art and its methods and questioning what it can do as part of society.
+This encompasses the development of public programs and the investigation of contemporary artistic presentations from a curatorial and practical perspective.
+The aim is to critically reflect on the role of art and its methods and questioning of what it can do as part of society.

 Learning outcome

-- Students can understand and engage with a space, making use of existing elements in order to make exhibition content coherent and accessible.
+- students can understand and engage with a site or space, making use of existing elements in order to make exhibition content coherent and accessible.

 Learning methods and activities